percona/percona-xtrabackup/doc/source/glossary.rst

          innodb_buffer_pool_size=8MB

    InnoDB
-      Storage engine which provides ACID-compilant transactions and foreing key support, among others improvements over :term:`MyISAM`.
+      Storage engine which provides ACID-compliant transactions and foreign key support, among others improvements over :term:`MyISAM`.
 It is the default engine for |MySQL| as of the 5.5 series.

    MyISAM
      Previous default storage engine for |MySQL| for versions prior to 5.5.
 It doesn't fully support transactions but in some scenarios may be faster than :term:`InnoDB`.
 Each table is stored on disk in 3 files: :term:`.frm`, :term:`.MYD`, :term:`.MYI`